-- Routine cleaning with products or agents that can kill germs and microbes when outbreaks of influenza and Norovirus occur.
+- Routine cleaning with products or agents that can eliminate germs and microbes when outbreaks of influenza and Norovirus occur.

 Norovirus is nothing new.
 In fact, nearly 20 million people are affected by Norovirus every year.
-Unfortunately, many people don’t realize they have the virus until symptoms appear.
+Unfortunately, many people do not realize they have the virus until symptoms appear.

-While there is no direct treatment (vaccine or medication such as antibiotics) that cure Norovirus, you can take steps to reduce contagion by regularly cleaning surfaces and items in your home with disinfectants.
+While there is no direct treatment (vaccine or medication such as antibiotics) that eliminates Norovirus, you can take steps to reduce contagion by regularly cleaning surfaces and items in your home with disinfectants.

-Hypochlorous acid solutions have shown some efficacy in killing or at least inactivating certain pathogens in animal research laboratories.
-A number of studies published in medical journals have resulted in the microbicide (specifically for killing microbes) effects of weak hypochlorous acid solutions on various microorganisms.
+Hypochlorous acid (HOCl) solutions have shown some efficacy inactivating certain pathogens in animal research laboratories.
+A number of studies, published in medical journals have resulted in the microbicide (specifically for eliminating microbes) effects of weak hypochlorous acid solutions on various microorganisms.

-Think bleach, similar in regard to components in the chlorine family – as is hypochlorous acid.
-Research shows that it does prove effective in killing a number of fungal and bacterial spores and viruses.
+Think bleach, similar components in the chlorine family – as is hypochlorous acid.
+Research shows that it does prove effective against fungal and bacterial spores and viruses.

 Note: Solutions of hypochlorous acid are not intended for internal use, but only as a surface cleaner and disinfectant!

-Some experimentation has shown that weak chlorine solutions are still utilized to kill the majority of Noroviruses.
-For example, a study performed by the University of North Carolina at Chapel Hill produced findings that diluted solutions of hypochlorous acid containing as low as 20 mg/L can completely inactivate Norovirus germs on stainless steel and ceramic tile surfaces within five minutes.
+Some experimentation has shown that weak chlorine solutions are still utilized to eliminate the Noroviruses.
+For example, a study performed by the University of North Carolina at Chapel Hill, produced findings that diluted solutions of hypochlorous acid containing as low as 20 mg/L can completely inactivate Norovirus germs on stainless steel and ceramic tile surfaces within five minutes.

-Hypochlorous acid a naturally occurring chemical in the body, produced by primarily white blood cells of our immune system.
-The immune system fights off bacteria and viruses, and also promotes wound healing.
 Hypochlorous acid has been used in healthcare scenarios for generations.
-In fact, it’s FDA approved and used as a food disinfectant and in organic crop production, effectively killing 99.9% bacteria.
+In fact, it is FDA approved and used as a food disinfectant and in organic crop production, effectively eliminating 99.9% bacteria.

-Hypochlorous acid solutions are also available in pre-mixed spray bottles by a number of manufacturers and can be found in places like home-improvement stores.
+Hypochlorous acid solutions are also available in premixed spray bottles by a number of manufacturers and can be found in places like home-improvement stores.
 Some forms of hypochlorous acid solutions can also be purchased on auction sites such as eBay, or found on Amazon, but as always, use caution and common sense when purchasing such substances online.
-A number of stores also carry some forms of hypochlorous acid, found in the household cleaning sections.
+More and more stores also carry some forms of hypochlorous acid, found in the household cleaning sections.

 Components of hypochlorous acid in homemade scenarios can contain pure salt or chlorine, while others are composed of diluted suspensions of mercury oxide and water.
-However, before considering manufacture of your own homemade solution, be aware of potential stability and reactions of its components.
+However, before considering manufacturing your own homemade solution, be aware of potential stability and reactions of its components.